Quantum triviality

+In physics, quantum triviality is a property of a quantum field theory in which a renormalization procedure results in no physical interaction.

-creation and annihilation of virtual particles.
-As an usual continuous media, the physical vacuum possesses the ability of charge screening, which makes the effective charge being a function of the length (or momentum) scale.
-Quantum triviality is referred to a possible situation in quantum field theories, when the effective charge tends to zero in the limit of large length scales.
+Due to constant creation and annihilation of virtual particles, a physical vacuum is not empty space.
+As with ordinary continuous media, the physical vacuum possesses the ability of charge screening, which makes the effective charge a function of the length (or momentum) scale.
+Quantum triviality is a possible situation in quantum field theories, when the effective charge tends to zero in the limit of large length scales.
 In this case, the theory is said to be "trivial" or non-interacting.

 Quantum triviality and the renormalization group

 The first evidence of possible triviality of quantum field theories was obtained in the context of quantum electrodynamics by Lev Landau, Alexei Abrikosov, and Isaak Khalatnikov who found the following relation between the observable charge g_{obs} and the "bare" charge g_{0}: